YossiLev/modelock_sim/readme.md

 ## 🚀 Features

-- Performs simulation of gasusian beam in a cavity holding a titanium sapphire crystal.
+- Performs simulation of Gaussian beam in a cavity holding a **titanium sapphire crystal**.
 The simulation follows the article:
 **Parshani, I; Bello, L; Meller, M; Pe'er, A** [Kerr-Lens Mode-Locking: Numerical Simulation of the Spatio-Temporal Dynamics on All Time Scales](https://doi.org/10.3390/app122010354).